 Interpol’s former president Meng Hongwei reportedly admitted in a Chinese court to accepting $2.1 million in bribes and other kickbacks, Chinese authorities disclosed on Thursday in a case that raises questions about the autonomy of the world’s largest international police organization.

-Chinese state media said the confession from Meng, China’s former vice minister of public security, came at a trial in northern China over accusations by a government anti-corruption body that he abused his power to “willfully squander national assets to give his family a luxurious life.”
+Chinese state media said the confession from Meng, who served as China’s vice minister of public security, came at a trial in northern China over accusations by a government anti-corruption body that he abused his power by scheming to “willfully squander national assets to give his family a luxurious life.”

-Chinese authorities had released a statement saying Meng was “under investigation by the National Supervision Commission for alleged violations of laws.”
+Chinese authorities released a statement saying Meng was “under investigation by the National Supervision Commission for alleged violations of laws.”
 The commission is the disciplinary organ of China’s ruling Communist Party.

-“Russia routinely abuses Interpol for the purpose of settling scores and harassing political opponents, dissidents and journalists,” four U.S. senators, Democrats Jeanne Shaheen of New Hampshire and Chris Coons of Delaware and Republicans Roger Wicker of Mississippi and Marco Rubio of Florida, wrote to U.S. President Donald Trump and Interpol in November.
+“Russia routinely abuses Interpol for the purpose of settling scores and harassing political opponents, dissidents and journalists,” said four U.S. senators, Democrats Jeanne Shaheen of New Hampshire and Chris Coons of Delaware and Republicans Roger Wicker of Mississippi and Marco Rubio of Florida, in a letter to U.S. President Donald Trump and Interpol in November.

 The letter called on those in power to block a Russian from succeeding Meng.